 |Notice: Suspension of Services Due to the Inspection work of NIG|

-The services on our website will be stopped during the period of time stated below due to the server maintenance work of NIG.
-We apologize for the inconvenience and we thank you for your understanding in this matter.
+For the inspection work of the institute, services on our website will be stopped during the period of time stated below.
+We apologize for the inconvenience and thank you for your understanding in this matter.

 Resource - Help